What are COVID19 long haulers?

 - and most (68%) were moderately to very physically active before contracting Covid19.

-How do you recover if you have long haul Covid19 symptoms?
+How do you recover if you have had long haul Covid19 symptoms?

 Most people who get Covid19 recover within a few weeks.
 It is important to follow up with your doctor for a thorough assessment if you are experiencing ongoing fatigue to rule out other medical conditions that may be causing your symptoms.